 Here’s where the sleuthing starts.
 You’ll have to find evidence that proves you actually incurred this non-trip mileage while running your rideshare business.
 Here are a few ways you can find that evidence:

-Calculate lost mileage for the commute to and from home
+Calculate lost mileage for the drive to your first passenger

 On a given day you can see where you began your first trip or ended your last trip, and how far away it is from your home.
 It’s a tedious process, but if you calculate the mileage between those two points, and can document your exact starting and ending locations, you can calculate your deductible mileage from that information.

-For example, if you live in Oakland but commute to San Francisco every day to drive for Uber, calculate how many miles you drove to and from the city and include those in your deduction.
+For example, if you go online with your Uber app at home in Oakland, but drive to San Francisco before you get your first passenger, you can calculate how many miles you drove to the city and include those in your deduction.

 Calculate lost mileage between passengers

 You also have records on where one trip ended, and where the next began.
 You can calculate the mileage that you incurred between dropping off one passenger and picking up another.
 Just be sure to include great notes on each drive that you add to your mileage log, and keep track of all of your supporting documents like Uber trip logs.

 Find recordings of your odometer readings throughout the year.
 This helps corroborate your story that your estimated mileage is consistent with your car’s total usage throughout the year.
 Maintenance receipts are great sources for odometer readings.

 Find your driving patterns

 The investigative work described above sounds like a hassle, right?
 Don’t worry, you can take the typical mileage you drive in a week or month and apply it to a larger sample of time.